iwsjanine/github-slideshow/2019-09-27-Add-Individual---Driver---Involved-Party.md

 The form to add individuals in the above associations with a claim are nearly identical with the exception of their relationship to the loss.
 BriteCore Claims tracks the relationship within the system.
 This documentation topic provides a single set of instructions to help you complete the individual party forms.

-When an involved party is a primary or named insured on the policy, information automatically populates to the individual-involved party form.
-Information coming from the policy is not editable and appears as grayed out text.
-When an involved party provides a different address, phone number, or email address than that originating from the policy, then you can add one or more additional addresses, phone numbers, or email addresses.
+**When an involved party is a primary or named insured** on the policy, information automatically populates to the individual-involved party form.
+Its information comes from insured contact records linked to the policy.
+The Information coming from the contact record  is not editable and appears as grayed-out text.
+It originates in the Contacts module and is shared across multiple BriteCore modules.

+While it is possible to edit Contacts records, it may require different permissions to look up and edit insureds' contact records.
+When involved parties provide addresses, phone numbers, or email addresses other than what displays, adjusters can add additional instances as needed.

+**Note**: Additional information added to claims party records is claim-file specific and viewable only in party records in claims.

+**When an involved party is a third-party claimant** (not a named insured) the adjuster will enter the name, address, phone, and email address information for the first time.
+We do not force a search prior to adding 3rd party claimants, however, there will be an optional claims setting that will enable a feature to automatically lookup contacts by SSN, and if there is an SSN entered during FNOL and the system finds a match, allow the adjuster to prefill the involved party record with the information from the existing contact record.
+If no match on SSN is found the information entered in the involved party form will create a new contact record in the Contacts module, and post FNOL this contact will be displayed on the Parties Tab of the claim file.

 ## Basic Information

 1. In the **Full Name** box, enter the name of the individual you are adding.
 This is a required field.

 2. In the **Date of Birth** box, type the date in MM/DD/YYYY format, or use the date picker to locate the date of birth.